EnglundE/ms1-tonysbakery/README.md

 > * W3C Markup Validator - [Link](https://validator.w3.org/nu/)
 > * W3C CSS Validator - [Link](https://jigsaw.w3.org/css-validator/validator.html.en)

-> * (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project to find issues to correct.[Link](https://wave.webaim.org/)
+> * (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project.[Link](https://wave.webaim.org/)
 > * Chrome dev tool was also used to test the websites accesibility, SEO, Best practices and Performance.